Zoe Jarvis

-Zoe Jarvis (born Zoe Jenellen Fleck; September 29, 2000) is an American professional volleyball libero who plays for LOVB Austin and the United States national team.
-She played college volleyball for UC Santa Barbara, the UCLA Bruins, and the Texas Longhorns, which she helped lead to the 2022 national championship.
+Zoe Jarvis (born Zoe Jenellen Fleck; September 29, 2000) is an American professional volleyball libero who plays as a libero for Atlanta Vibe and the United States national team.
+She began her college career in 2018 as a walk-on at UC Santa Barbara, then became a 3x All American with UCLA and Texas, won the 2022 national championship with Texas Longhorns, two LOVB Pro championships with LOVB Austin (2025, 2026), and has represented the United States in the Volleyball Nations League (VNL) and NORCECA international competition.

-Early life and high school career
+Early Life and High School Career

 Jarvis was born in the neighborhood of Panorama City, Los Angeles, to Eve and David Fleck.
 Her father was an All-American diver for UCLA.
 She grew up in the neighborhood of Granada Hills with two younger brothers.
 She started playing volleyball at age nine.

 Jarvis played high school volleyball for the Sierra Canyon prep school, winning the Gold Coast League championship in all four years, and up until 2024 held the school record for career digs with 1,474.
 She also ran cross country and track her first two years.
 Named the league's most valuable player as a junior, she led Sierra Canyon to win its first CIF Southern Section title in 2016.
+She played youth club volleyball with Supernova All-Stars in Granada Hills, CA.

 Jarvis verbally committed to the University of California, Santa Barbara, in February 2017.
 On senior night in October 2017, she played outside hitter for a set and recorded five kills.
 She finished her high school career by defending Sierra Canyon's CIF title and winning the school's first state volleyball title at the 2017 CIF State Division II Championship.